 Who is New Leash On Life?

-Lend a Paw volunteers and their therapy dogs visit hospitals, nursing homes, schools for special needs and veterans facilities to provide healing for the patients and students.
-New Leash On Life also opens up this opportunity by providing specialized training services for individuals who wish to adopt a Therapy Dog for personal use, train their own dog for personal use or join the the LAP program with their own personal dogs. click here for more details
+Lend a Paw volunteers and their therapy dogs as teams visit hospitals, nursing homes, schools for special needs and veterans groups to provide healing for the patients and students.
+New Leash On Life utilizes the training experience from it's LAP program by providing specialized training services for individuals who wish to adopt a Therapy Dog for personal service or train their own dog for personal service.
+Contact email@example.com

 What is a Therapy Dog?

-A Therapy dog is considered a pet or companion and part of the family.
-Each dog is temperament tested, put through a rigorous training regiment and is certified as a Therapy dog through our Lend a Paw testing process.
+A Therapy dog is a balanced and obedient dog with a specific temprement and disposition highly trained in life skills to operate in any environment to provide emotional support to an individual.
+Additionally they are wonderful companions and part of the family.
+Each dog is temperament tested, put through a rigorous training regiment and is certified.
 These special dogs are trained to maintain focus and respond to direction despite distractions.
 These dogs can promote improvement in human physical, social, emotional, and/or cognitive functioning.

 What is the difference between a Therapy Dog and just a trained dog?

-Our Therapy dogs have not only completed an extensive training course, but have also passed our Lend a Paw test, had a temperament evaluation and been certified for therapy work.
-Our trained dogs are completely obedience trained, but may possibly not have the exact temperament needed for therapy work (i.e. the dog is uncomfortable around wheelchairs).
-Both Therapy dogs and trained dogs may be available for adoption.
+Our Therapy dogs have completed an extensive training standard including obedience, advanced and life skills training and have passed testing and obtained certification.
+Our Tained dogs are completely obedience trained, but may possibly not have the exact temperament needed for therapy work (i.e. the dog is uncomfortable around wheelchairs).

 Can I foster and/or train a Therapy Dog ?

-We prefer that our LAP dogs go into a foster home instead of being kenneled at our facility.
+We prefer that during training Therapy dogs live in a foster home.
 This gives the dog a better opportunity at maintaining their training in a home environment and keeps them socialized both at home and in public.
 Foster parents are responsible for the care of their Therapy dog as well as training maintenance.
-The actual training and testing is done by the Lend a Paw Coordinator and experienced dog trainers.
 It is incredibly rewarding to see these dogs that have come from a shelter environment being rehabilitated, trained and giving back to people in need.
 See more details at GET INVOLVED

 How can I adopt a Therapy Dog ?

-New Leash On Life provides specialized training services for individuals who wish to adopt a Therapy Dog for personal use, train their own dog for personal use or join the the LAP program with their own personal dogs. click here for more details
+New Leash On Life provides specialized training services for individuals who wish to adopt a Therapy Dog for personal service.
+Contact firstname.lastname@example.org

 Can I use my own dog for therapy work?